vanderoffice/CA-Strategy/Executive Draft/02-governance-model.md

 ### 2.2 Undersecretary Positions (Strategic Leadership and Agency Coordination)

 **Position Overview:**
-Undersecretaries for Efficiency and Effectiveness operate at the Agency level, reporting directly to Agency Secretaries while coordinating statewide efforts through the Transformation Management Office and Statewide E3 Council.
-These positions hold explicit authority over technology modernization, business process optimization, data governance, and performance management within their agencies.
+This proposal recommends creating Undersecretaries for Efficiency and Effectiveness who would operate at the Agency level, reporting directly to Agency Secretaries while coordinating statewide efforts through the Transformation Management Office and Statewide E3 Council.
+These positions would hold explicit authority over technology modernization, business process optimization, data governance, and performance management within their agencies.

 **Why This Position Matters:**
 Without Undersecretaries, modernization efforts fragment across departments with no strategic coordination.
 Individual departments optimize locally but create incompatibilities system-wide.
 Undersecretaries provide agency-level strategic direction, ensure cross-department interoperability, allocate resources based on enterprise priorities rather than political influence, and create forcing function for consistent progress.
 They are the difference between coordinated transformation and chaotic fragmentation.

 For sample position descriptions and duty statements, see [Template A.1: E3 Position Description](appendices/06-templates.md#a1-e3-position-description-template).

-These are not advisory or coordinator roles.
-Undersecretaries have authority to approve major technology investments, mandate cross-department data sharing, redirect resources to strategic initiatives, and hold Chief Deputy Directors accountable for results.
-They serve as the primary interface between their agencies and both ODI and the Office of State Data Governance, ensuring proven methods and mandatory standards are adopted at scale.
+These would not be advisory or coordinator roles.
+Undersecretaries would have authority to approve major technology investments, mandate cross-department data sharing, redirect resources to strategic initiatives, and hold Chief Deputy Directors accountable for results.
+They would serve as the primary interface between their agencies and both ODI and the Office of State Data Governance, ensuring proven methods and mandatory standards are adopted at scale.

 **Deployment Strategy:**